iTwin/pcf/README.md

 # About

 Parametric Connector Framework (PCF) is the most advanced and intelligent tool for synchronizing external data with digital twins.
 PCF allows you to **define** your iModel as code then it takes care of the steps to synchronize it with external data to your desired state.
+It essentially empowers you to build a [Connector](https://www.itwinjs.org/learning/imodel-connectors/).
 With PCF, you have the full control over how you would like your data mapped to an iModel with minimal programming effort.

 # Getting Started